sebastianpujina/morressier-qa-task/README.md

 #### Searching

-1. Searching should return correct data based on the search term -> When searching for "chr" or "chrom" which is part of the title from the first article only 1 article is returned and it's not the first one, this implies that searching is not optimized. - **low priority, medium severity - the user might not be able to find what it needs**
+1. Searching should return correct data based on the search term -> When searching for "chr" or "chrom" which is part of the title from the first article only 1 article is returned and it's not the first one, this implies that searching is not optimized. - **low priority, medium severity - the user might not be able to find what he or she needs**
    1. The following search terms have been used for testing: whole worlds, part of words, authors, keywords from articles, numbers, special characters etc.
 1. Should display the number of submissions -> A total number of submissions can provide useful information for the user, e.g: 47/11,710 - **low priority, low severity**
 1. Text should fit correctly in the search input -> The search icon overlaps text if it's too long - **low priority, low severity**
-1. Search button -> The Mouse icon doesn't turn into "button mode" when hovering the search icon, the search icon is a bit too small and can be hard to click - **low priority, low severity**
+1. Search button -> The mouse icon doesn't turn into "button mode" when hovering the search icon, the search icon is a bit too small and can be hard to click - **low priority, low severity**
 1. "Clear search" link should reset search
-1. When no articles are found for a search term there should be no articles and the pagination should disappear
+1. When no articles are found for a search term, no articles should be displayed and the pagination should disappear
 1. The searching should not be lost if the page is refreshed
 1. The searching should not be lost when navigating back from an article